Back to blog

 Week 4: Create momentum

-• Day 24: Email with social proof — mention how many professionals you have guided through the exploration process and what percentage decide franchise ownership is right for them (honest number — if 40 percent explore and decide it is not for them, say so)
+• Day 24: Email with social proof.
+Mention how many professionals you have guided through exploration and what share decide ownership is right for them.
+Give an honest number, even if many decide it is not for them.

 • Day 28: LinkedIn message offering a specific conversation about their industry and which franchise models align with their experience